xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onTame
 Executes the skill when the player tames the mob.
+> The associated [@trigger] is the player that tamed the mob
 ```yml
 EXAMPLE_MOB:
   Type: WOLF